mradionov/karma-jasmine-diff-reporter/README.md

 You can use any [colors](https://github.com/chalk/chalk#styles) that a supported by [`chalk`](https://github.com/chalk/chalk).

-Defaults for "expected" message is red background with white text and for "actual" - green background with white text.
-Default background and foreground is for a part of Jasmine object that was not changed, it allows to highlight the rest of the object and distinguish it from matcher text.
+* Defaults for "expected" message is red background with white text and for "actual" - green background with white text.
+* `defaultBg` and `defaultFg` - for parts of the diff that were not changed, it allows to highlight the rest of the object and distinguish it from matcher text
+* `expectedWhitespaceBg` and `actualWhitespaceBg` - for the cases when you have a diff background of the same color as a terminal and only foreground color is used to identify diffs.
+In this case whitespace diffs won't be visible, when diff background has the same color as a terminal.
+To workaround it, it is possible to set a separate background for whitespace only using these options.

-To use default color use empty value:
+To use default terminal color use empty value:
 ```js
 // karma.conf.js
 module.exports = function(config) {